lukasz-golebiewski/lukaszgolebiewski.github.io/_posts/2021-01-05-overlappable-instances.markdown

   log _ = pure ()
 ```
 This gets painful really quickly when we add more classes and transformers.
 Overlappable transformer instances to the rescue!
-Adding these both for `Store` and `Logger` makes it possible to get rid of boilerplate and allow us to stack our transformers in any* order!
+Adding these both for `Store` and `Logger` makes it possible to get rid of boilerplate and allow us to stack our transformers in any[^1] order!
 Let's start with `Logger`:

 ```haskell
 instance MonadTrans NoOpStoreT where